99 Bottles of Beer

-"99 Bottles of Beer" or "100 Bottles of Pop on the Wall" is a traditional reverse counting song from the United States and Canada.
+"99 Bottles of Beer" is a traditional reverse counting song from the United States and Canada.
 It is popular to sing on road trips, as it has a very repetitive format which is easy to memorize and can take a long time when sung in full.
 In particular, the song is often sung by children on long school bus trips, such as class field trips, family road trips, or on Scout or Girl Guide outings.
-In computer science, printing the lyrics of 99 Bottles of Beer is a commonly used task to demonstrate esoteric programming languages.
+In computer science, printing the lyrics of "99 Bottles of Beer" is a commonly used task to demonstrate esoteric programming languages.

+History

+Variations of the song include "ninety nine blue bottles a-hanging on the wall", "Forty-nine Blue Bottles", and "Forty-nine 'Possums" (an "old game song" with lyrics such as "Take one away and there will be / Forty-eight 'possums hanging on a tree.").
+The "blue bottles" may refer to blue bottle flies.
+Some variant of the song has existed since at least "shortly after the Civil War", estimated as 1860s or early 1870s.

+This song has been popular amongst college students.
+One version of the melody and lyrics inspired by 10 Green Bottles is: